taiga-family/taiga-ui/README.md

 📦 **It's big!** We have 130+ components, 100+ directives, dozens of tokens, utils and tools.
 And it isn't over yet 🚀

+🏗 **Maintained!** The library started as an internal product in our company.
+It is used by 50+ projects in production now and it is here to stay.

 Read more about Taiga UI main features in [this article](https://indepth.dev/posts/1413/taiga-ui) on inDepth

 ## How to start